harikaragiri/AI-StudyMate/README.md

 4. Open Browser
 http://localhost:8501

-## How It Works (Technical Overview):
-1. Uploaded documents are split into chunks for efficient retrieval
+## HOW TO TEST THE WORKING OF THE USE CASE (IMPORTANT)

+Step 1 — Upload Study Notes

+Upload a PDF or TXT file containing study material

+The system automatically extracts and chunks the content

+Step 2 — Document Processing

-2. Each chunk is converted into a vector embedding using Sentence Transformers
+Text is converted into vector embeddings

-3. Embeddings are stored in a local vector database
+Embeddings are stored in a local JSON-based vector database

-4. User questions are encoded into vectors
-5. The system performs cosine similarity matching to retrieve the most relevant answers
-6. A summarization module extracts the most informative sentences
-7. Query history is saved to enhance user experience This demonstrates applied AI, NLP pipelines, vector search systems, and scalable retrieval design.
+Step 3 — Ask a Question

+Enter a question related to the uploaded notes

+Example: “What is machine learning?”

+Step 4 — Semantic Search Execution

+Query is converted into an embedding

+System finds the most relevant text chunks using cosine similarity

+Step 5 — View AI Answer

+App displays a context-aware answer from the document

+A short summary is generated when applicable

+Step 6 — Summarize Paragraph or Content

+Paste any paragraph or section in the input box

+The AI provides a concise summarized version of the text

+Helps quickly understand large content

+Step 7 — Check Search History

+Previous user queries are stored in search_history.json

+Confirms query tracking feature

+Step 8 — Test Multiple Queries

+Ask different questions to validate retrieval accuracy

+Confirm responses change based on document content

 ## Real-World Use Cases